-- Brighton Secondary College has introduced the an online reporting platform, Anti-Bullying Incident Reporting email address: anti.bullying@brightonsc.vic.edu.au for students to submit any concerns and report any inappropriate behaviour. - Our Aboriginal and Torres Strait Islander Education Plan outlines the measures we have in place to maintain an inclusive and culturally safe school for Aboriginal children and students
+- Brighton Secondary College has introduced the BSC Expectations Guide for Students, staff and families to set clear expectations for behaviour and to promote positive cultural safety in our community. - Brighton Secondary College has introduced an online reporting platform, Anti-Bullying Incident Reporting email address: anti.bullying@brightonsc.vic.edu.au for students to submit any concerns and report any inappropriate behaviour. - Our Aboriginal and Torres Strait Islander Education Plan outlines the measures we have in place to maintain an inclusive and culturally safe school for Aboriginal children and students